Yira-Yareth/learning_bash/Functions/Exercises.md

 ### Instructions

-Create a function called return_percentage using the function-word method.
+- Create a function called return_percentage using the function-word method.
-Create a variable inside the function called percent that divides the first argument fed into the function by the second argument.
+- Create a variable inside the function called percent that divides the first argument fed into the function by the second argument.
 Return the calculated value by echoing it back.
-Call the function with the mentioned test values of 456 (the first argument) and 632 (the second argument) and echo the result.
+- Call the function with the mentioned test values of 456 (the first argument) and 632 (the second argument) and echo the result.

+## 3.- Sports analytics function
+You have been contracted back to the soccer league to help them with some sports analytics.
+You notice that a number of the scripts undertake aggregations, just like you did in a previous exercise.
+Since there is a lot of duplication of code, this is an excellent opportunity to create a single useful function that can be called at many places in the script.

+Your task is to create a Bash function that will take in a city name and find out how many wins they have had since recording began.

+Inside the main function, this script will call out to a shell-within-a-shell which is captured in a (by default, global) variable.
+You can then access this variable outside the function.
+This was the first technique discussed in the video for getting data out of a function.

+Most of the shell pipeline used has been done for you, though of course feel free to explore and understand what is happening here.
+Nothing there should be new to you!

+### Instructions

+- Create a function called get_number_wins using the function-word method.
+- Create a variable inside the function called win_stats that takes the argument fed into the function to filter the last step of the shell-pipeline presented.
+- Call the function using the city Etar.
+- Below the function call, try to access the win_stats variable created inside the function in the echo command presented.